 I know that you, like me, want to do everything you can to preserve our planet for generations to come.
 Check your ingredient list for these items, and if you see them, shop for more eco-friendly alternative.
-(We have a handy list of places to shop for safer cosmetics.
+(We have a handy list of places to shop for safer cosmetics and skin renewal.)
 You can also find better options at most whole foods and other natural and organic stores, and of course, at CVSkinlabs.com!)

 1. Exfoliating Microbeads

 Many of today’s exfoliating face and body washes use polyethylene-a plastic substance-to create scrubbing beads.
 Unfortunately, unlike natural and organic products that use sea salts and other natural ingredients to exfoliate, these products give you the illusion of natural exfoliation while polluting our rivers and lakes.

 According to a scientific survey, the tiny bits of plastic found in cosmetic products are gathering in Lake Erie, Lake Superior, and more, and are considered one of the newest and most concerning environmental dangers.
 You’ll find them not only in your body and face washes, but also in toothpaste, sunscreen, lip gloss, eyeliner, shampoo, deodorant, and soaps.
 They are not only used for exfoliating the skin.
 They can also make products feel creamy on the skin, and help fill in wrinkles.
 Estimates are that one facial cleanser tube contains 350,000 beads.

 The problem with these beads is that not only are they polluting our waterways, they are also being eaten by fish and other wildlife-which harms the animals’ digestive tracts.
 Worse, when animals eat them, that means we may eventually end up eating them, too.